huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_signature_associate.md

 * `id` - Resource ID.
 The format is `<instance_id>/<signature_id>`.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 3 minutes.
+* `update` - Default is 3 minutes.
+* `delete` - Default is 3 minutes.

 ## Import

 Associate resources can be imported using their `signature_id` and the APIG dedicated instance ID to which the signature